 As you likely know, amino acids are of utmost necessity in keeping a dog healthy, active, and long lived.
 Dogs that do not get enough of the essential amino acids in their diets can have a range of health problems, including impaired immune systems and problems with their skin and coats.

-Fish, and fish-containing dog foods, can have an especially high level of omega-3 fatty acids.
+Fish, and fish-containing dog foods, can have an especially high level of omega-3 fatty acids, which is why people give fish oil to dogs and cats.
 These nutrients are key to your dog’s overall health and especially the health of their skin.
 Even if you do feed your dog a fish-based diet, you may want to supplement with additional omega-3s in the form of fish oil, to really see the health benefits of these fatty acids.

 Disadvantages of Seafood Based Dog Foods